-Continued or increased concern may lead to children receiving additional targeted interventions.
-This may include 1:1 or small group teaching.
+Continued or increased concern may lead to children receiving additional targeted interventions and a SEND support plan will be created and implemented including small achievable targets which are reviewed regularly.
+This may include 1:1, small group teaching or additional resources and provision.